 Membership is £1, and is open to anyone who supports our broad aims and objectives:

-To support renewable energy projects in Shetland which are fit for scale
+To support renewable energy projects in Shetland which are fit for scale and fit for purpose.

 To support social, environmental and economic sustainability in Shetland